Bollywood stars and Indian celebrities launch NFTs amid global craze - ExBulletin

 Bollywood stars and Indian celebrities launch NFTs amid global craze

-Agnihotri said that within days of launching this month, his platform sold 8 million of the 20 million available so-called ‘BollyCoins’, crypto tokens that can be used to purchase NFTs when launched. .
+Agnihotri said that within days of launching this month, its platform sold 8 million of the 20 million so-called BollyCoins available, cryptography tokens that can be used to purchase NFTs when they are launched.
 A BollyCoin is worth 10 US cents.

 But that’s just the start for NFT celebrities in India.

-Indian cricketer Dinesh Karthik is auctioning a digital art reel https://bit.ly/3m28fNc from a cricket match where he hit a winning six on the last ball for around 5 ethereums, a digital currency, valued at approximately $ 20,000.
+Indian cricketer Dinesh Karthik is auctioning a digital art reel of a cricket match where he hit a six winners on the last ball for around 5 ethereums, a digital currency, worth around 20 $ 000.
 But he hasn’t received any offers yet.

 Others have been successful.
 One of India’s top fashion designers, Manish Malhotra, recently sold NFTs of digital sketches of some of his most famous designs for $ 4,000 each.
-Malhotra’s website shows that some of her bridal outfits can be purchased for less than $ 2,500 to $ 3,500.
+The Malhotras website shows that some of her bridal outfits can be purchased for less than $ 2,500 to $ 3,500.

 The rise of NFTs has baffled many who say it makes little sense to spend large sums of money on items that don’t physically exist and can simply be viewed online.